abhinavverma007/StrategyWerks-FE/README.md

 4. Documentation added in methods in component.
 5. Test cases added and keyboard accessbility with tabIndex and screen reader accessibility with aria roles provided.
+6. On viewport visible data is rendered in DOM and dynamic data is brought by `limit` and `offset` from        backend server.

 ## Pre-requisites

+0. First setup your backend https://github.com/abhinavverma007/StrategyWerks-BE following README.md steps
 1. You must have node in your system.
 2. You must have nvm(node version manager) installed.
    We are using node version 16.16.0.